 UV Coating: UV (Ultraviolet Coating) is a clear liquid spread over the paper like ink and then cured instantly with ultraviolet light.
 UV coating gives more protection and sheen than either varnish or aqueous coating.
 Please keep in mind that UV coating cannot be written on.
 Our standard business cards and postcards are UV coated.

 AQ Coating: AQ coating (Aqueous Coating) is a water based finish that helps protect and coat your job as it's being printed.
-Our brochures are printed with AQ coating on both sides.
+Our brochures are available with AQ coating on both sides.

 Door Hanger Die Cuts: Standard door hangers can be die cut with a standard one inch circular hole and diagonal slit to the top, starburst slits or an arched scored flap.
 Tear off and waterproof door hangers are available with the standard circle die cut only.